TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 TrueNAS Enterprise

-Enterprise or SCALE systems with large numbers of disks should also enable SMART service and configure SMART testing.
+Enterprise or SCALE systems with large numbers of disks should enable SMART service and configure SMART testing.
 SCALE Enterprise HA systems should enable and configure the failover service.

 Configuring Services